 Task your students with the job of planning the class party, either all together or in groups.
-Allowing students to organize the food and equipment for a party enables them to develop the skills of financial responsibility, calculating and comparing of prices, and measuring and coordinating of supplies.
-The best part – they are rewarded at the end of the day by enjoying the fruits of their labor!
+Allowing students to organise the food and equipment for a party enables them to develop the skills of financial responsibility, calculating and comparing of prices, and measuring and coordinating of supplies.
+The best part – they are rewarded at the end of the day by enjoying the fruits of their labour!

 Money and Financial Mathematics